themetalsaint/TheDawnPatrol/README.md

 As a person interested in surfing
 WHEN I select a beach from the drop down
-THEN I should see a current weather and surf forecast The Surfer displays the heght of the tides and reflects the time of day WHEN I click on MORE INFO button
+THEN I should see a current weather and surf forecast The Surfer displays the height of the waves (relative to a 6ft person) and reflects the time of day WHEN I click on MORE INFO button
-THEN a modal shows wave explainations based on skill WHEN I refresh the page the site stays on the selected beach.
+THEN a modal shows wave explanations based on skill WHEN I refresh the page the site stays on the selected beach.
 ```